jgm/lunamark/README.markdown

     I think lunamark's behavior is perfectly reasonable, and I see no reason to change.

+The `make test` target only runs the Markdown and lunamark tests, skipping the PHP Markdown tests.

 # Authors

 lunamark is released under the MIT license.